PeachyDB-Inc/PeachyDB/PerformanceMonitoring.md

 - **num-mssgs**: Number of messages/packets handled by the consolidator thread.
 - **exec**: (Explanation needed)
 - **wr**: (Explanation needed)

+The statistics are reported in performance log every 10 minutes and the percentages of CPU utilization are for the 10 minute window, if the servers were idle for some part of the window then the percentages will indicate lower CPU utilization.
+Please read note below about issue #18.

 ## Client Performance
 - The client is multi-threaded.